MSKU786/Learning_react/README.md

 - _Fetch API_: Uses asynchronous requests to fetch and update data without reloading the page.
 - _Improved User Experience_: Faster transitions and a smoother, app-like experience.
 - _Uses Browser History API_: URL changes without full-page reloads, making navigation seamless.

+## React Life Cycle

+1. constructor() - _Initializing the Component_

+- This is the first method that runs when a component is created.
+- It is used to initialize state and bind event handlers (if needed).
+- You must call super(props) first before using this.

+2. render() - _Displaying the UI_

+- This method returns JSX (UI) that React displays on the screen.
+- It re-runs every time the state or props change.

+3. componentDidMount() - _Runs After First Render_

+- This method runs only once, after the component is displayed on the screen.
+- It is used for fetching data, setting timers, or adding event listeners.

+Flow => 1(constructor) -> 2(render) -> 3(componentDidMount) -> 2(rerender)